Since I started MoneyGeek, readers have frequently asked me questions such as the following:

-"Which items in MoneyGeek's portfolio should be contained within RRSP, TFSA, non-registered portfolios?"
+"Which items in MoneyGeek's portfolio should be contained within RRSP, TFSA, and non-registered portfolios?"

 Answering such questions, however, was tricky.
-The answer depended on each person's unique circumstances, including their age and income level among other factors.
-I promised my readers that I will work on a tool that will answer this question for them.
+The answer depended on each person's unique circumstances, including but not limited to their age and income level.
+I promised my readers that I would work on a tool that would answer this question for them.